puhrez/RealestData/README.md

 * Provision and configure a Jenkins service to be able to structure pipelines from jobs with Terraform, Ansible, and Docker
 * Establish a schema registry so that jobs and databases can work in sync with different data shapes.
 * Design codepaths to provision and/or configure Databases to be populated by Lambda functions that run when jobs deposit their results in S3.
+* Adjust SBT so that only the job being submitted (and it's dep) get packaged

 This is only some of the possible directions this project can go, it really depends on the business needs.